daynalaxton on Oct 24, 2016

 1. How do I care for my new leather collar?

 Leather is a natural skin and is not waterproof.
 All of our pieces are coated in a water-resistant oil and a top coat that will keep it safe from the occasional drop here and there but please, do not immerse your leather in water for any length of time.
-The leather will absorb water, warp and the stain will wash away.
+The leather will absorb water, warp, and the stain may wash away.
 Repeated exposure to water eventually rots leather and weakens it to the point it will snap with any pressure.
 If it does happen to get a splash on it, allow it to dry fully, don't wipe or rub it.
+Condition it after it has dried.

 2. Will my collar look exactly like the one in the picture?